jayshozie/ceng240/notes4newbies/W01-intro.md

 it.
 MBR then tries to find the rest of the OS, and if it does it loads it into the system memory and gives control of the system to the OS.

-NOTE: I have no idea what do they mean by executing the MBR, it is a list of important stuff about the operating system and its components on that disk and where they are located.

 ### BIOS and MBR are extended by

 - Unified Extensible Firmware Interface (UEFI)
 - GPT (GUID Partition Table)

-NOTE: Those two points are literally the only thing under that section in slides, and I have no idea what are they trying to tell by extending.
-For a better and more in-depth explanation of the start-up processes of a computer, please check the More Detailed Way dropdown.
+Note: UEFI and GPT represent modern advancements over the traditional BIOS/MBR system, offering enhanced boot capabilities and disk partitioning schemes.
+For a more detailed explanation, refer to the More Detailed Way section.

 </details>

 <details>